yxie054/template-lab-02-unit-integration-testing/README.md

 We start by including our c-echo.h so we have access to the `echo` function that we want to test, and we also `#include` the gtest framework.
 The gtest inclusion doesn't reference the gtest.h file from the directory directly, but instead uses a special gtest/ directory which we have access to through the `TARGET_LINK_LIBRARIES` function in the CMake (notice it matches the gtest from that command).

 After that we create our first unit test.
 There are lots of different types of tests that you can create using the gtest framework, and I suggest you read this [quick introduction to gtest guide](https://www.ibm.com/developerworks/aix/library/au-googletestingframework.html), and then reference this [gtest primer](https://github.com/google/googletest/blob/master/googletest/docs/primer.md) when you are looking for something more specific, in addition to the google test official documentation.
-The first test is defined with the `TEST` function, which takes a test set name (`EchoTest`) and a name for this specific test (`EmptyString`).
+The first test is defined with the `TEST` function, which takes a test set name (`EchoTest`) and a name for this specific test (`HelloWorld`).
 All tests with the same test set name will be grouped together in the output when the tests are run.
-In this test, we create a `char** test_val` with a single value, which is the executable `./c-echo`.
+In this test, we create a `char** test_val` with three values, which is the executable `./c-echo` followed by `hello world`.
 Remember that our function is programmed to skip the executable, so in order to test it properly we still need to pass the executable to the function.
 Finally, we create a new main which runs all the tests that we have written (this main is given in the documentation and you are unlikely to need to change it).

 Now that we've modified our CMakeLists.txt, we'll need to generate a new Makefile before we can compile the tests.
 Run the following commands to generate a new Makefile, compile the new targets, and then run the tests: